lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 ### Defining Commands Handlers

 Once you define your protocol in terms of Commands, Replies, Events and State, you need to specify the business rules of your model.
-The command handlers define how to handle each incoming command, which validations must be applied, and finally, which events will be persisted if any.
+The command handlers define how to handle each incoming command, which validations must be applied, and finally, which events will be persisted, if any.

-You can encoding it in different ways.
+You can encode it in different ways.
 The [recommended style](https://doc.akka.io/docs/akka/2.6/typed/persistence-style.html#command-handlers-in-the-state) is to add the command handlers in your state classes.
-Since `ShoppingCart` have two state classes extensions, it makes sense to add the repective business rules validation on each state class.
+Since `ShoppingCart` has two state class extensions, it makes sense to add the respective business rule validations on each state class.
 Each possible state will define how each command should be handled.

 ```scala
 sealed trait ShoppingCart  {